What Does the Policy Need to Include?

-- The categories of third-parties with whom the company shares the information.
+- Categories: The categories of third-parties with whom the company shares the information.

-- How the consumer can review and request changes to their information collected by the company.
+- Review & Request: How the consumer can review and request changes to their personal information collected by the company.

-- Appears on the homepage of your website – usually not an aesthetically pleasant option.
+- Least Popular: Appears on the homepage of your website – usually not an aesthetically pleasant option.

-- The website can have an icon on the home page that contains the word “privacy” – not a bad option.
+- More Popular: An icon on the home page that contains the word “privacy” – not a bad option.

 Under the California Unfair Competition Law, website operators who do not comply with the California Online Privacy Protection Act could be sued by the California Attorney General, District Attorneys, County Counsel, or City Attorneys for “unfair competition.”